Strain effects in phosphorous bound exciton transitions in silicon: Millikelvin measurements

 \section{Millikelvin measurements}

 In addition to 3.3 K measurements, we also performed measurements at millikelvin temperatures.
 However, we did not see a significant difference to the 3.3 K data when high laser power of 30~$\mu$W was used, as shown in Fig. \ref{fig:mK data}(a) and (c) (sample stage thermometer temperature 115 mK).
 We assume that the heating from the laser power was enough to basically keep the sample at the same temperature as before (it also raised the fridge temperature).
 When the laser power was reduced to one tenth, the signal became very weak and we observe a very different pattern, see Fig. \ref{fig:mK data}(b) and (d) (sample stage thermometer temperature 45 mK).
 LEDs providing above bandgap light were on in both measurements.
 We cannot explain the low power data with strain effects, since the thermal contraction at low temperatures should be negligible.
-Somewhat similar 'additional' zero field splitting has been observed before at 1.4 K temperatures \cite{Yang2006} and was attributed to other charge centers interacting with the spin state.
+We note that 'additional' zero field splitting has been observed before at 1.4 K temperatures \cite{Yang2006} and was attributed to other charge centers interacting with the spin state.
+However, the additional splitting in \cite{Yang2006} is one to two orders of magnitude smaller than what we report here.